Becoming an Optician in Illinois

 Certified Dispensing Optician Salaries in Illinois by Region

-Working as an Optician in Illinois
+Optician Employment in Illinois

 The Illinois Optometric Association is a great resource for opticians looking for employment.
-Work can be available in optometry offices, ophthalmology clinics or retail stores that sell eyeglasses and contact lenses.
+Work can be available in optometry offices, ophthalmology clinics, or retail stores that sell eyeglasses and contact lenses.

 College Programs